 Pastries with creamy filling

 Once you’ve gone to the trouble of making a heavenly cheese danish from scratch, the last thing you want to do is throw away the leftovers.
 But pastries and other treats with cheese or creamy filling don’t keep well in the freezer; in fact, many of the foods that cannot be frozen are dairy products.
 Toss those cheese danishes after a month (or just eat them to avoid this problem altogether).
 And if you are currently lamenting because you were hoping to freeze your surplus of milk, fear not!
 Here’s the trick to freezing milk.

 We love finding creative ways to repurpose leftovers; they just won’t last in the freezer forever.
 Most leftover dishes will keep for two to six months in the freezer.
 If they’ve been sitting for a while and you can’t remember what the food was in the first place, pitch it and start over.
 Here are the proper ways to store every type of leftover food.

 Old ice cream

 Most of us don’t have the problem of ice cream lasting too long in our homes but if you happen to have more self-control, you may find yourself in this predicament.
 If your tub of ice cream is older than three to four months, it’s time for it to go.
 So grab a bowl and a spoon before time is up!
-When making homemade ice cream, store them in individual silicone containers to preserve that fresh flavor.
-Here’s how to make ice cream without an ice cream maker.
+If you have a new large tub, try dividing it up and storing it in individual serving containers to help preserve that fresh flavor.
+This set from Amazon features tight-fitting silicone lids to ensure no ice crystals form.